MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/device-capabilities-overview.md

 keywords: camera image media microphone capabilities native device permissions ms.topic: overview
 ---

 # Device capabilities

-## What are device capabilities?
+Device capability is a feature that a device must have to perform certain additional functionalities.

+## Device capabilities

-Device capabilities in the Microsoft Teams allow you to access the following capabilities of mobile or desktop:
+Device capabilities in the Microsoft Teams allow you to access media and location capabilities of mobile or desktop.
+Media capabilities include camera, microphone, gallery and video.
-* Media capabilities, such as
-    * Camera
-    * Microphone
-    * Gallery
-    * Video
-* Location

-## Getting device permissions
+## Get device permissions

-It is important to get the prior [permissions](native-device-permissions.md)  to access and use the media capabilities of the device that you want to integrate with Teams.Teams supports access to your device's media capabilities, through native device capabilities.
+Access and use the media capabilities of the device that you want to integrate with Teams.
+It is important to get the prior [permissions](native-device-permissions.md)  Teams supports access to your device's media capabilities, through native device capabilities.
 The main advantages of accessing device permissions are:
 * Record, store, and share short videos, and audios
 * Capture and share images
 * Share the location information.

-## Integrating device capabilities
+## Integrate device capabilities

 The integration of device capabilities within Teams enables users to connect and collaborate with other users or groups on the go.